lilianyangc/chat-application-react/README.md

 - NodeJS
 - Heroku as Web Host

-Npm modules:
+Other modules:
-Axios
+- Axios
-React-bootstrap
+- React-bootstrap
-Material-ui
+- Material-ui